MLAide/docs/docs/tutorial/model-training.md

 Start your python script using your shell with `python training.py`.
 After the script completed check the [Web UI](http://localhost:8880/projects/usa-housing) to see the created runs and the artifact.

-## Conclusion

-## Next Step
-In the next chapter we will learn how to evaluate models with ML Aide.
 ## Summary

 In this chapter we